 Making the decision is often harder than executing the transition.
 Common trigger points:

 If any of these have persisted for more than 2–3 months despite direct conversation, it's time.
+For a deeper look at how to recognize the pattern, see our guide on signs it's time to switch your software agency.

 Before initiating the conversation with your current team, verify you have control of: